 });

-Same idea under nitro.routeRules if you prefer to keep everything in Nitro config:
+nitro.routeRules if you prefer to keep Nitro config separate.
+The behaviour is identical.TTL guidance:

 export default defineNuxtConfig({